The ISO 27001 Implementation Phase Key Steps

 Providing training ensures that all personnel have the necessary knowledge and skills to perform their roles effectively within the ISMS.

-This step is crucial for building competence and maintaining a high level of information security awareness throughout the organization.
+This step is crucial for building competence and maintaining a high level of information security awareness throughout the organisation.

-You might be questioning why we have training and a communication plan.
-The truth is there is an amount of overlap, but consider the communication plan short, sharp communications potentially to all staff about what they need to know about the ISMS; the policies, procedures, etc.
+You may wonder why we have a training and communication plan.
+The truth is that there is an amount of overlap, but consider the communication plan to be short and sharp, with potentially all staff being informed about what they need to know regarding the ISMS, including policies, procedures, etc.

 Identify Training Needs